By Alyse Bacine

 Each developmental stage comes with specific emotional needs.
 When these needs go unmet, we remain unconsciously fixated on fulfilling them throughout our lives—often in ways that create suffering for ourselves and others.

-Reparenting involves identifying these unmet needs and finding appropriate ways to fulfill them.
+Tuning into your inner child begins with identifying these unmet needs and finding appropriate ways to fulfill them now.
 This might include:

 Creating rituals of self-care that demonstrate to your inner child that their needs matter